nhooyr/flappybird/README.md

 - How input is received and processed.
 - How to adjust attributes of the game like gravity, time, the bird's flap force, pipe speed, pipe gap size etc.
-  - When the the 3 difficulty levels are reached and what attributes of the game they modify.
 - Giving them time to read the code, make adjustments, play and ask me questions in a free-form format.
-  - Ask them to hack in an impossibly large high score.
+  - Hack in an impossibly large high score.
   - Make the game harder.
   - Make the game easier.
   - Change the colors.
+  - Increase the maximum velocity of the bird.
+  - How many difficulty levels are there?
+    - When are they reached?
+    - What attributes of the game do they modify?
 - Best game strategies?
   - Taping space and enter at the same time for a super fast double jump.
   - Moving the bird to just below the middle after each pipe.
 So you can respond adequately